 Another dessert with protein powder?
 Why not!
-Just make sure you’re checking the ingredient list.
-These no-bake coconut bars contain healthy and flavorful apple, oats, raisins, flaxseed and peanut butter.
+Just make sure you’re checking the protein powder’s ingredient list for zero added sugar.
+These no-bake coconut bars contain healthy and flavorful coconut, almond butter and almonds (omit the added honey if you’re cutting out natural sweeteners).
 Extra “sweetness” comes from cinnamon — it’s not sugar, but it tricks the taste buds into thinking you’re consuming sugar.
 If you’re in need of a great pre- or post-workout snack, make a big batch of these bars instead of reaching for a commercial protein bar with added sugar.

 4. Apple peanut butter bites

 8fitters love making these peanut butter bites from the 8fit recipe book.
 With sweet apple and raisins and rich, decadent cinnamon and peanut butter, you won’t notice added sweeteners like honey, cane sugar or maple syrup are missing.